Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-2. How do we address the TextBox Controls on the Sub-Form, to invoke the built-in Events and capture them in the Class Module?
+2. How to reference TextBox controls on a subform to trigger built-in events and capture them in a Class Module.

-5. How to use the reference of other controls to read/write on the Form control, from within the current Event Procedure in the Class Module?
+5. How to use references to other controls to read from or write to form controls from within the current event procedure in the Class Module.

-Option 1: At the after-update event procedure of the date-of-birth text box, calculate the retirement date, and update it into the retirement date text box directly.
+Option 1: At the after-update event procedure of the date-of-birth text box, calculate the retirement date, and update it directly into the retirement date text box.

 The new Class Module (ClsSubForm) Code is given below: